 The Fund may obtain leverage through borrowings in seeking to achieve its investment objective.
 The Fund's borrowings may be on a secured or unsecured basis and at fixed or variable rates of interest.
 The 1940 Act requires a closed-end fund to maintain asset coverage of not less than 300% of the value of the outstanding amount of senior securities representing indebtedness (as defined in the 1940 Act) at the time that it issues senior securities.
-This means that the value of the Fund's senior securities representing indebtedness may not exceed one-third of the value of its total assets (including such senior securities), measured at the time the Fund issues the senior securities.
+This means that the value of the Fund's senior securities representing indebtedness (including such senior securities), measured at the time the Fund issues the senior securities.
 The Fund also may borrow money from banks or other lenders for temporary purposes in an amount not to exceed 5% of the Fund's assets.
 Such temporary borrowings are not subject to the asset coverage requirements discussed above.
+Borrowing money involves transaction and interest costs.
+The Fund may pay a commitment fee or other fees to maintain a line of credit, and will pay interest on amounts it borrows.